simonbrowndotje/c4model/abstractions/12-queues-and-topics.md

 The result is a visually simpler and less cluttered diagram, but the queues are no longer as explicitly evident on the diagram.
-Since the C4 model is notation independent, you could additionally use a different line style (solid vs dashed) or colour to highlight message-based relationships.
+Since the C4 model is notation independent, you could additionally use a different line style (solid vs dashed) or colour to highlight message-based relationships vs API calls, for example.
 Neither version of the diagrams is "better" than the other, they are just telling the same story in a different way.
 It's all trade-offs.